 To achieve this a number of steps are required and are detailed below.

-The soil resistivty survey is the first step in ensuring the correct design of an earth electrode system.
+The soil resistivity survey is the first step in ensuring the correct design of an earth electrode system.
 It is essential that accurate measurements are taken at this stage as this data is used to determine what conductors are required in the finished earthing system to give a safe and suitable design.
 Corrupt data taken with inadequate test equipment could lead to a vastly over-or-under-engineered solution.

 A. N. Wallis use high specification test equipment to carry out soil resistivity testing, gaining data from tried and tested methods.
 This raw data is then analysed using CDEGS software to produce a representative electrical equivalent soil model which can then be used in the earthing design process.

-There are many factors that go into producing a compliant earth electrode system design; fault current levels, fault duration, ground make up, interconnected sites are but a few.
+There are many factors that go into producing a compliant Earth Electrode System design; fault current levels, fault duration, ground make up, interconnected sites are but a few.

 All of the parameters are analysed using the CDEGS software to ensure Touch, Step and Rise of Earth Potentials are within safe levels.